강의

 ⚖ Principle 5.
 Communication

-Students gather in the exclusive community to share knowledge and news with each other and grow together.
+Students gather in the exclusive community to share knowledge and news while growing together.

-This course is optimized for those who have basic knowledge of React.js and TypeScript.
+This course is optimized for those with basic knowledge of React.js and TypeScript.

-you should be able to follow along without difficulty, except for the parts involving writing types.
+so you should be able to follow along without difficulty, except for the type-writing sections.

-Q. I only want to learn App Router, but do I really need to listen to the Page Router sections as well?
+Q. I only want to learn App Router, do I really need to take the Page Router section too?

-If you are proficient with Page Router, you can skip section 2 and start learning directly from section 3.
+If you are proficient in Page Router, you can skip Section 2 and start learning directly from Section 3.

 However, you need accurate metacognition about whether you truly understand the limitations and characteristics of Page Router.